statikbe/craft-hiddentab/README.md

-# Hidden Tab plugin for Craft CMS 3.x
+# Hidden Tab for Craft CMS

-For old time's sake ;)
+When you name a tab "Hidden" (or "hidden"), it will not be visible to non-admin users.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.4.0 or later.

 ## Installation